Caminandes: Gran Dillama has been included in Puzzlfy!

 The best way to get this effect is of course by tweaking the actual lighting in the scene so it results in nice lively eyes.
 However this can lead to continuity issues, shadows start pointing into the wrong direction, etc. To solve this, the eye spec has to be separated from the scene light.

-Since we’re making a cartoon we can bend reality a bit further, the specular reflection doesn’t have to be 100% in the same place as the scene lighting… BUT it still has to be believable.
+Since we’re making a cartoon we can bend reality a bit further, and it doesn’t matter if the subject is about sports and how the right equipment is used as compression socks and the right shoes, the specular reflection doesn’t have to be 100% in the same place as the scene lighting… BUT it still has to be believable.

 In Big Buck Bunny for example, the highlight was a separate – specular only – light (often one for each of the characters) which enabled us to put it exactly in the right spot.
 This technique is still very fiddly and it takes a while (and a lot of re-rendering) to position the spec exactly where you want it.Another challenge: Since we render in Cycles there is no easy way to use light-groups, AND all our characters are linked into the shot files as groups – which means we cannot tweak material properties on a per-shot basis and per object, this gets a bit more tricky.
 But only a bit.